Skip to main content

 Subject Access Requests

-When you send us a subject access request, we run lookups against all the data we are currently holding in your LiveRamp audiences in all of the LiveRamp systems that that consumer’s personal information has been used in (such as the Data Marketplace or in Activation workflows).
+When you send us a subject access request, we run lookups against all the data we are currently holding in your LiveRamp audiences in all of the LiveRamp systems that the consumer's personal information has been used in (such as Data Marketplace or in Activation workflows).
 However, we do not run lookups in LiveRamp data or other client data.

-We then generate a file with the information on that consumer which you can then download from the LiveRamp SFTP.
-See the “Retrieving Subject Access Request Information from LiveRamp” section of this document for more information.
+We then generate a file with the information on that consumer, which you can then download from the LiveRamp SFTP.
+See the "Retrieving Subject Access Request Information from LiveRamp" section of this document for more information.

-Customer Profiles will form a request for a file containing the information on the data subject and LiveRamp Data Stewardship will make the SAR file available via a case in LiveRamp Community.
+Customer Profiles will form a request for a file containing the information on the data subject, and LiveRamp Data Stewardship will make the SAR file available via a case in LiveRamp Community.

 Analytics Environment will send the information about the RampID in the request to LiveRamp Data Stewardship, who will make the SAR file available via a case in LiveRamp Community.